Sidnioulz/storybook-addon-tag-badges/README.md

 |            Storybook >= 8.4 | ✅                          | ✅                                                                                                |
 |             Storybook < 8.3 | ❌                          | ✅                                                                                                |

+> [!NOTE]
+> Storybook 8.5 requires React 19.
+All addon authors have had to also adopt React 19 to be compatible with 8.5.
+THis is why newer versions of my addon no longer support Storybook 8.4.
+The last version to support Storybook 8.4 is v1.3.2.

 ## 📦 Installation

 ```sh